BlackAnon22/BlackAnon22.github.io/posts/CTF Competitions/picoCTF_2023.md

 ![image](https://user-images.githubusercontent.com/67879936/227750182-14916a14-52fb-40f6-b849-1d51639fd800.png)

-This script and the challenge name gave me the 100% confidence that we'll be using ```library hijacking``` to escalate our privileges here.
+This script and the challenge name gave me the 100% confidence that we'll be using ```python library hijacking``` to escalate our privileges here.

+You can read more about python library hijacking here: https://medium.com/analytics-vidhya/python-library-hijacking-on-linux-with-examples-a31e6a9860c8

 Lets locate the ```base64.py``` file